 Trust is an essential foundation for any relationship that enables strong communication and support networks to flourish and while it takes years to build up, it can be shattered in an instant.
-Many of our clients seeking counselling in our Newcastle-based service cite a loss of trust as their main cause for their relationship issues and contributes to more frustration and mounting feelings of loneliness for each person.
-However, trust can be rebuilt and with the tips below from our Newcastle Psychologist & Counselling relationship counsellor (click here to see our list of services), we can help you to work through your relationship issues.
+Many of our clients seeking couples counselling at our Newcastle-based service cite a loss of trust as their main cause for their relationship issues and contributes to more frustration and mounting feelings of loneliness for each person.
+However, trust can be rebuilt and with the tips below from our Newcastle Psychologist & Counselling Specialist Relationship & Couples Counsellor (click here to see our list of services), we can help you to work through your relationship issues.

 One of the values we encourage with clients is honesty, particularly at times of difficulty.
 It is important to make your partner aware of trust issues, even if you think it is likely to lead to upset and/or difficult conversations.
 While difficult in the short-term, open discussion is a sign of trust and can help strengthen the relationship to allow for more effective communication in the future as your partner knows you are prepared to work on the relationship.
 It may be daunting to really be truthful, but with-holding truth about your feelings is likely to cause resentment and arguments further down the line.